pygos/init/docs/defconfig.md

  * ifcfg - static network configuration
    Does the static network configuration outlined in [network.md](network.md)

+The following services are enabled by default and configured to run *after* the `network` target:

+ * gcrond - if the `gcrond` daemon is compiled with this package, this service is enabled by default.

 ## Default Shutdown and Reboot Services